vm2p/vm2p.github.io/_pages/cv.md

 Braga, Portugal - *January 2015 - March 2016*

-Developed his master thesis "*A deductive verification platform for cryptographic software*".
+Developed my master thesis "*A deductive verification platform for cryptographic software*".
 The project consisted in developing a deductive verification platform for the CAO language, using the EasyCrypt toolset as a backend for the tool.

 Started the development of a security proof and a verified implementation in OCaml of a concrete instantiation of Yao’s Secure Function Evaluation protocol using EasyCrypt, in cooperation with the Cryptography team at IMDEA Software, Madrid.